dkazakov8/dk-framework/packages/mobx-use-store/README.md

 ```

 This way we can add a reaction with 1 line of code without boilerplate at all. `appendAutorun` will
-also send an error to the console if we forgot exclude the autorun function in `makeAutoObservable`.
+also send an error to the console if we forgot to exclude the autorun function in `makeAutoObservable`.
-Current versions of MobX do not allow `action function` as an argument to `autorun`.
+Current versions of MobX do not allow `action function` as an argument for `autorun`.

 ### Limitations